Brian Lamb wrote a fantastic post that linked to Martin Weller's recent post that touches on enterprise-vs-twitter-scale-support.

 - People are different.
 They have different needs, different capabilities, different comfort levels, etc… etc…

 - Institutions are (relatively) good at offering Enterprise Solutions.

 - Enterprise Solutions kind of suck for individuals, and for small-scale innovation.

 My take on this is that the institutions need to provide a “common ground” so all members of a community have access to core services and functionality.
 The LMS/VLE does that.
 Not always well, but the intent is to provide everyone with the ability to manage a course online.
-To do that at the scale of a modern university((there are nearly 40,000 students in various roles at the UofC, including 31,000 undergrads.)) means invoking Enterprise Software.
+To do that at the scale of a modern university1 means invoking Enterprise Software.
 So we get things like Peoplesoft as the Student Information System managing course enrolments and the like.
 And we get things like Blackboard providing the online course environment.
 Everyone gets to play.
-Maybe not in the exact way they’d like, but they’re in the game, and they get support to help them along.
+Maybe not in the exact way they'd like, but they're in the game, and they get support to help them along.
 This is good.

 But it leaves out the smaller scale needs.
 Where does a prof (or student) go when they want to set up their own website?
 Craft an ePortfolio that doesn't fit into the tool provided by the Enterprise Software?
 Do something that involves colouring outside the lines?
 We need to be able to provide the means to allow, enable, and support that as much as possible.

 So we get things like UCalgaryBlogs, wiki.ucalgary.ca, etc… that start by one person sneaking some software onto a campus server, and kind of letting it grow from there.

 But that's not good.
 It depends on:

 - that person having the ability to find spots on servers to sneak software

 - having the good fortune to not get reprimanded for 1. and 2.